FFPC Main Event – Quick Overview

 Main Event drafts and NFL Week One Opening Game on Thursday: Starting in 2016, Online & Live, In-person Main Event drafts will be scheduled before and after Week One Opening Game on Thursday.
 All team owners, whether drafting before or after Thursday’s game will be able to submit and edit their starting lineup after Thursday’s game, including players which played in Thursday’s game.
 To confirm, all Main Event team owners will have the same choice on whether to start or sit Thursday players retroactively after they have watched that game.
 Fantasy stats for Thursday’s players will count towards Week One scores if they are in the starting lineup.
 This is exclusive to Week One.
 Starting in Week Two, players must be inserted into the starting lineup prior to the start of their games.
 For more information about this rule, please email firstname.lastname@example.org.

-Costs: The Early Bird entry fee for the FFPC Main Event is $1,650 for the Online draft and $1,775 for the live, in-person draft at Westgate Resort & Casino, Las Vegas.
+Costs: The Early Bird entry fee for the FFPC Main Event is $1,650 for the Online draft and $1,775 for the live, in-person draft at Planet Hollywood Resort & Casino, Las Vegas.
 Multiple team discount of $250 per team is available for owners who wish to purchase additional teams.
 There are no additional fees for the Online draft.
-No mandatory hotel stay.

 There is a $75 co-manager fee for Live In-person drafts for teams which have a co-manager attending.
 This is a one-time fee whether the owners purchase one or more live draft teams.
 Food will be served during the draft.
-Pay online or by mail.
-Checks, money orders, ACH (direct bank transfers) and major credit cards are accepted.
+Pay online with a major credit card or with your account funds, or by mail via checks, money orders.
+ACH (direct bank transfers) are also accepted.
 A $200 deposit is required or pay in full at registration.

 Format: The FFPC is comprised of 12 team leagues with 20 roster spots.
 The draft format is classic serpentine; 1-12, 12-1, 1-12, etc. The FFPC Main Event’s format gives more teams a chance at extending their regular season and winning prizes.
 There are three distinct parts of the FFPC Main Event season: